We hope this FAQ will answer your questions about PWR Lab. If you have additional questions contact us at firstname.lastname@example.org

 PWR Lab is an effective tool for monitoring injury risk, regardless of skill level.
 The basics are intuitive and easy to use for everyone, with increasingly sophisticated features for athletes and coaches who are interested in diving deeper into the data.

-$15.99 / month for unlimited access to all features, including the training planner.
+$15.99/month for unlimited access to all features, including the forecasting abilities of the Workout Builder.
 For about 50¢ per day you can understand your training and the associated risk of injury.
 The time, energy, and money saved by avoiding even one injury-based setback will make it completely worthwhile – try it for free and see for yourself (no credit card or commitment required).

 PWR Lab classifies injury risk with a traffic light color coding system (green, yellow, red) to help you clearly understand your injury risk profile.
 Colors displayed are specific to your unique dataset.

 We monitor specific risk factors, such as Workload and Stride Characteristics, and interpret data using strong, evidence-based research.
 We take advantage of well-documented concepts even before they become mainstream, making it possible for you to benefit from the latest research.